bandframework/bandframework/README.md

     @techreport{bandframework,
-        title       = {{BANDFramework: An} Open-Source Framework for {Bayesian} Analysis of Nuclear Dynamics}, author      = {Kyle Beyer and Landon Buskirk and Manuel Catacora Rios and Moses Y-H. Chan and Tyler H. Chang and Troy Dasher and Richard James DeBoer and Christian Drischler and Richard J. Furnstahl and Pablo Giuliani and Kyle Godbey and Kevin Ingles and Sunil Jaiswal and An Le and Dananjaya Liyanage and Filomena M. Nunes and Daniel Odell and David O'Gara and Jared O'Neal and Daniel R. Phillips and Matthew Plumlee
+        title       = {{BANDFramework: An} Open-Source Framework for {Bayesian} Analysis of Nuclear Dynamics}, author      = {Evan C. Barnett and Kyle Beyer and Landon Buskirk and Manuel Catacora Rios and Moses Y-H. Chan and Tyler H. Chang and Troy Dasher and Richard James DeBoer and Christian Drischler and Richard J. Furnstahl and Pablo Giuliani and Kyle Godbey and Kevin Ingles and Sunil Jaiswal and An Le and Dananjaya Liyanage and Filomena M. Nunes and Daniel Odell and David O'Gara and Jared O'Neal and Daniel R. Phillips and Matthew Plumlee